charlesrt/charlesrt.github.io/_posts/2016-09-05-egoless-design.markdown

 Patterns are the collaborative design work we all do that make consistently repeatable solutions to common problems.
 Patterns should not be treated as regimented rules.

-Consistent is about being adaptable, with recognisable similarities that are relevant to the situation.

-Uniform is inflexible, not tailored and shoe horned.
+Being consistent is about being adaptable, with recognisable similarities that are relevant to the situation, whereas uniform is inflexible, not tailored and shoe horned.

+Good patterns are,

-> Good patterns are a solution to a recurring design problem, such that you could use the solution many times and never use it in the same way twice.
+> a solution to a recurring design problem, such that you could use the solution many times and never use it in the same way twice. ---<cite>Modular Web Design, Nathan Curtis</cite>

+When discussing the use of patterns we should do so with this in mind and not mandate their application in a particular fashion because we think we know best.

 Patterns---like everything---may need to adapt and evolve to fit the context.
-They should iterate over time as we experiment and learning something new.
+They should iterate over time as we experiment and learn something new.

 ## Skip to the end

 There are no bonus points for egos.
 We’re all working towards the same goal---we all want to solve the problem.
 It doesn’t matter what it looks like, or how it **feels**.
 It matters how it works; how people understand it and how people interact with it.

+Ask questions.
+Listen.
+Learn.
+Repeat.

 ---